 Industry Analysis & Industry Trends

-After previously poor performance, the Ice Cream Manufacturing industry has bounced back in the five years through 2012-13.
-The industry has continued to grow despite cuts to discretionary spending caused by the global financial crisis, as consumers turned to inexpensive indulgences.
-Manufacturers of ice cream have also turned to innovation to capture demand from changing consumer preferences to healthier options.
-Milk prices have fluctuated over the period, peaking in 2008-09 and providing upward pressure on prices due to lack of supply causing an increase in profit for manufacturers.
-Milk prices have since come down, resulting in higher demand for industry products as revenue has increased by an annualised 2.5% over the five years through 2012-13 to be worth $616.9 million... purchase to read more
+After a period of poor performance, the Ice Cream Manufacturing industry has bounced back in the five years through 2013-14.
+The industry has grown despite cuts to discretionary spending caused by the global financial crisis, as consumers have turned to inexpensive indulgences.
+In addition, manufacturers of ice cream have used to innovation to capture demand from changing consumer preferences for healthier options.
+Milk prices have fluctuated over the period, peaking in 2008-09 and putting upward pressure on prices due to lack of supply.
+Milk prices have since come down, resulting in higher demand for industry products.
+Revenue is expected to increase by an annualised 3.0% over the five years through 2013-14, to $637.8 million.
+Growth of 2.6% is forecast in 2013-14... purchase to read more

 Industry Report - Industry Locations Chapter